 children's marketing and the infantilization of consumers; and

-the role of technology in the contemporary formation of organizations and grassroots activism.
+the role of technology in the contemporary formation of organizations, grassroots activism, and political change

 (A full list of previous topics and readings may be found here.)